tkurze/exchangelib/docs/index.md

 # Register the property on the item type of your choice
 CalendarItem.register('lunch_menu', LunchMenu)
-# Now your property is available as the attribute 'lunch_menu', just like any other attribute
+# Now your property is available as the attribute 'lunch_menu', just like any
+# other attribute.
 item = CalendarItem(..., lunch_menu='Foie gras et consommé de légumes') item.save() for i in a.calendar.all():